Are you looking for the best blogging platforms for your business?

 Squarespace is a website-building platform with an easy drag and drop interface.
 It lets you create beautiful websites and personal blogs with no coding required.

 Squarespace focuses on small business owners that need a simple way to create a presence online.
-It was started in 2003 and powers millions of websites on the internet.
+It started in 2003 and powers millions of websites on the internet.

 - Easy to use for beginners with limited technical know-how.